Young Adult Patroller (YAP) Seminar – Feb 3 & 4, 2018 – Blue Knob

-The region Young Adult Patroller (YAP) seminar will be held on Jan 23 & 24 at Blue Knob.
+The region Young Adult Patroller (YAP) seminar will be held on Feb 3 & 4 at Blue Knob.
 It’s a great learning experience and a lot of fun.
 The highlight of the weekend is the Extravert Challenge.
 Anyone able to ski down extravert without falling gets a pin.
 Last year we had a twenty participants.
-The Division YAP event will be held at Bromley, VT on March 19 & 20.
+The Eastern Division YAP event will be held at Holiday Valley, NY on March 16-19, 2018.
 We have a strong YAP program headed by Liz Hermann.

 What the YAP program means to me